-Café con Hielo: Now with this, I can relate, if you live in a really hot place and having a hot coffee sometimes feels like a torture to your body, this is just amazing, who would have thought that coffee could be so refreshing, get enough ice in a cup, pour 50ml of espresso on top, voila.
+Café con Hielo: Now with this, I can relate, if you live in a really hot place and having a hot coffee sometimes feels like torture to your body, this is just amazing, who would have thought that coffee could be so refreshing, get enough ice in a cup, pour 50 ml of espresso on top, voila.

-So to wrap this up, the difference between espresso and coffee is how you make it, or the brewing method, espresso is, as the name suggests, a pressure-made coffee, while brewed coffee is usually an infusion made over more time.
+So to wrap this up, the difference between coffee and espresso is how you make it, or the brewing method.
+Espresso is, as the name suggests, a pressure-made coffee, while brewed coffee is usually an infusion made over more time.

 There is a question with a rather simple answer, always going around the coffee world, especially on people starting to discover this drink’s amazing benefits: “Which contains more caffeine, brewed coffee or espresso?”.

 The answer depends on where you approach the question from; if you take a shot of espresso and a cup of coffee the amount of liquid on each is quite different, so you could say, in this case, that the cup of coffee contains more caffeine since an average cup has around 240 ml of coffee, while an espresso shot has 30 ml.

 If you approach it the other way tho, in volume, you will find that the espresso contains way more caffeine per milliliter.
 In the end, it all depends on the amount you drink, think of it as the espresso is a form of concentrated coffee in caffeine terms.